Makerspace-KTH/sdl_hello/README.md

     $ cmake --install build

-Now, you should hopefully be able to include and link the new library in the same way as your directly installed SDL packages.
+Now, you should hopefully be able to include and link the new library in the same way as directly installed SDL packages.

-### SDL3 on Windows

-On windows with Msys2, please open the msys2 console and issue the below commands to install the libraries.
-Other libraries like SDL3_mixer and SDL3_net need to be built from source.

-    $ pacman -S mingw64/mingw-w64-x86_64-SDL3 mingw64/mingw-w64-x86_64-SDL3-image mingw64/mingw-w64-x86_64-SDL3-ttf

-Answer _Y_ to proceed with the installation.

-#### SDL3 libraries from source on Windows
+### SDL3 libraries from source on Windows

 Download the zip-file for the SDL library via the green 'code' button on GitHub.
 For example, you'll find the latest release for SDL_net here: https://github.com/libsdl-org/SDL_net.